20a31a05f2/FutureReadyTalent/README.md

-# Primary care medicacl services
+# Primary care medical services

 This is a web based application developed for Primary care medical services.